 When these exotic beasts pulled an express wagon into Los Angeles in December 1857, a newspaper headline read "The camels are coming."
 Their approach made quite a stir among the native population, most of whom had never seen the like.
 The article told how camels were content to forage on cactus, could "live well where domestic animals would die", and could pull a load over a mountain where mules balked.

 The group passed by El Morro for the second time in 1859 on their journey back.
 Edward Beale, P. Gilmer Breckinridge, E. Penn.
 Long, and F. Engle Jr., were all part of the group we now refer to as the “U.S. Army Camel Corps” and all inscribed their name on the rock known as El Morro.

-Camp Verde fell into Confederate hands at the beginning of the Civil War, ending the camel corps.
-Most of the animals were sold at auction, and some ended up in zoos, and circuses.
-Some simply escaped; as late as the early 1900s sightings of feral camels might still be reported from Mexico to Arkansas.
+Camp Verde fell into Confederate hands at the beginning of the Civil War, and the camels fell into disuse.
+After the war, most of the animals were sold at auction, with some ending up in zoos and circuses.
+Some simply escaped.
+As late as the early 1900s, sightings of feral camels were still being reported from Mexico to Arkansas.